boomyville/RMMV/SRPG_ExpRate/readme.md

 # Exp Rate Modifcation

-Simple plugin that allows the developer to state how EXP is calculated in an SRPG Battle By default, SRPG_Core.js gives the developer two plugin parameters: Battle EXP rate and Actor EXP Rate This plugin gives us more control over how EXP is calculated; instead of a flat multiplier being used, a lunatic (javascript eval) code is processed
+Simple plugin that allows the developer to state how EXP is calculated in an SRPG Battle By default, SRPG_Core.js gives the developer two plugin parameters: Non-Kill Battle EXP rate and Actor EXP Rate This plugin extends this by allowing EXP to be divided amongst AoE targets and to incorporate unit's levels into EXP calculations

-For example if you want levels to affect the EXP gained in battle against foes we could use:

-enemy.enemy().meta.srpgLevel / actor.level * enemy.exp()

-If the actor level is 3 and the enemy level is 4 and the enemy exp rate is 10 (set in the database), then exp gained will be 13.3333
-If you used Yanfly enemy level plugin, then replace enemy.enemy().meta.srpgLevel with enemy.level

-### Current issues

-If a skill is used and it targets multiple enemies, exp is calculated for all targets which means exp gain will end up being very high

-If an attack fails, exp is still gained

-Not compatitable with new version of  SRPG_AOEAnimation.js due to $gameTroop.expTotal rewrite